hkiyomaru/house-prices/README.md

 ## What's next?

-* Tune Parameters: You have some examples and can tweak parameters very easily.
+1. Tune parameters: You have some examples and can tweak their parameters very easily.
 It will help you to understand the behaviors of them.

-* Survey methods: After understanding the behaviors, let's survey the methods.
+2. Survey methods: After trying tuning the parameters, you'll understand the method in the behavior level.
+Then, let's survey the method in detail.
+It is very important to know how it works.

-* Try Other apploaches: It's time to try other methods.
-I'm very happy that you program excellent methods based on my scripts!
+3. Try other apploaches: It's time to try other methods.
+I'm very happy that you program nice methods based on my scripts.

+## LICENSE

+MIT License